UK urged to force firms to publish plans for closing gender pay gap | Business

 "Some might say this isn't the time to be looking at this, but if we don't have the data and we don't require action there's a real chance things will slip," said Fawcett Society policy manager Andrew Bazeley.
 "We've already seen hints of a return to the 1950s in terms of the division of labour within households as a result of school lockdowns," he said, calling for employers to produce an action plan at least every two years.

+WOMEN WORKING FOR FREE Spain passed a decree this week tightening pay gap reporting rules, with fines of up to 187,000 euros ($220,000) for companies failing to disclose the gender breakdown of staff wages.

-Britain, which has suspended gender pay gap reporting this year due to the COVID-19 crisis, led the way on transparency and compliance, with 100% of companies reporting pay gap data last year, all of which is public, the authors said.
-By contrast, pay gap reports in Austria and Belgium are confidential and anyone sharing them can be fined, found the analysis, led by law firm Latham & Watkins.
+Employers must also file plans on how they will balance the workforce, looking at issues including hiring processes and preventing sexual harassment.
+Britain has suspended gender pay gap reporting this year due to the COVID-19 crisis.

+But it leads the way on transparency and compliance, with 100% of companies reporting pay gap data last year, all of it public, according to the analysis led by law firm Latham & Watkins.
+Gillian Unsworth, Britain's head of gender pay gap reporting, said the government was making it a priority to address inequalities exposed by the pandemic.

+Speaking at a webinar to launch the report, she said sending women on leadership courses did not solve pay gap problems.
+Instead companies needed to fix outdated "old boys' network" systems.
+Shavannah Taj, general secretary of the Wales Trade Union Congress, said Britain's pay gap was "closing at a snail's pace", leaving the average woman effectively working for free for two months a year.

+She said COVID was intensifying inequalities as the pandemic hammered big employers of women, including the hospitality and retail sectors.